Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-1-release-notes.md

     -   The Dynamic Analyzer cannot show life-cycle information for Web applications.
     -   Widget applications cannot be profiled with the Dynamic Analyzer.
 They are hidden in the application list on the toolbar for all Tizen platforms, except Tizen 2.3.2.
 - Web Inspector
-    -   If your Google Chrome™ browser version is higher than 54, the Web Inspector console and some other functions do not work properly due to Web core compatibility issues.
+    -   If your Google Chrome&trade; browser version is higher than 54, the Web Inspector console and some other functions do not work properly due to Web core compatibility issues.